Form validation

 ListComparator

-The ListComparator has the same functionality as a Comparator but it is used when comparing to the value of a multi-select, which produces an array of values.
+option, which produces an array of values.
 Because you need to compare against multiple values, it includes an operation

-option to allow you to test using and/or/not logic.
+option so you can test using and

 Assume there is a multi-select option called lists